web-platform-tests/rfcs/rfcs/not_implemented.md

-# RFC #16: 'NOT_IMPLEMENTED' subtest result (status)
+# RFC #16: 'SKIP' subtest result (status)

 ## Summary

-Allow a distinction between `FAIL` or `MISSING` result, and a deliberate, spec-compliant lack of some particular implementation.
+Allow a distinction from `FAIL` or `MISSING` results by deliberately skipping a subtest that will not produce a meaningful result, such as a spec-compliant lack of feature implementation.

 ## Details